 - Order your sushi so it is made to order for you.
 If you go to a Sushi Boat style sushi restaurant, plates of sushi float around on those little boats and is mass produced.
 The sushi chefs do not take any precautions when making this sushi.
 You also have no control if a customer grabs a plate of sushi, decides that is not what they wanted, and put it back on the floating boats.

 I hope this article helps.
-If you have some more tips for dining at a sushi restaurant, please share them with us so we can all stay safe 🙂 .
+If you have some more tips for dining at a sushi restaurant, please share them with us so we can all stay safe:-).
+If you are craving dessert, try this deliciously fun Dessert Mango Sushi recipe a try!

-Here are a couple of my favorite sushi restaurants in the San Jose Bay Area:
+Here are a some of my favorite sushi restaurants in the San Jose Bay Area:

 While you are here, check out some of my most popular gluten free recipes